MTG/acousticbrainz-genre-dataset/results/README.md

 # Results adjusted by genre-subgenre hierarchies

 The submissions to the task were required to include all predicted genres and subgenres explicitly.
-We, therefore, did not explicitly consider hierarchical relations between them in our main evaluation.
+Therefore, we did not explicitly consider hierarchical relations in the evaluation.

-We conducted an additional evaluation with an adjustment for such relations, as we have found that the submissions did not necessary followed our requirement.
-To this end, for all predicted subgenres we also considered their parent genres as predicted even if these genres were missing in the original submissions.
-Such correction may increase genre recall and alter precision as more genres will be present in predictions, including relevant and irrelevant ones.
+We conducted an additional evaluation with an adjustment for such relations, because most submissions did not explicitly predict the genres of the predicted subgenres.
+In these cases, we expanded all predictions to also include the corresponding genres, even if they were missing in the original submissions.
+Such correction may increase genre recall and alter precision, because more genres will be present in predictions, including relevant and irrelevant ones.
+Note that the results at the subgenre label do not change.

-The inspection of these results revealed no significant difference in performance of the submitted systems.
-The plots below demonstrate F-score, precision and recall changes before/after adjustment.
+The plots below demonstrate F-score, Precision and Recall scores with and without label expansion.
+The inspection of these results revealed no significant difference in performance.

-The obtained results are very similar.
-Recall changes very little.
-The only observed significant difference was in the performance of ICSI, which got much more recall on genres after adjustment.
-Still, its precision was so low that the F-measure almost did not change.
+Recall changes very little, with the exception of ICSI.
+Still, its F-scores remain virtually the same due to the low precision.

+All results are also available in a [CSV file](allscores2.csv).

 ### Per-track F-score, Precision and Recall